maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

     - In those cases, it is better to use `var`
 - **NOTE: Only use *Multiple declaration and assignment* style when assigning multiple values from a function return**
 - **NOTE: Rarely declare variables outside functions**
-  - Package-level variables is not a good idea
+  - Package-level variable is not a good idea
   - Can be difficult to track the changes made
   - Make it hard to understand the flow of the data in the program
   - Can lead to subtle bugs